Hard processes in multi-TeV ion collisions: Total and Fiducial Cross Sections

 \subsection{Summary of cross sections}

-We summarize our catalog of $^{208}$Pb-$^{208}$Pb cross sections in Table~\ref{tab:summary_pb208}.
-For each process that we considered (column~1), we give the per nucleon cross sections at NLO in pQCD [$\mu$b] for a representative collision energy of $\sqrt{s_{NN}}=5\TeV$ (column 3), the associated scale [$\%$] and PDF uncertainty [$\%$] (columns 4-5), and the QCD $K$-factor at NLO (column 6).
-We also give the analogous information for a representative collision energy of $\sqrt{s_{NN}}=100\TeV$ (column 7-10).
+We summarize our catalog of $^{208}$Pb-$^{208}$Pb cross sections in Tables~\ref{tab:summary_pb208} and \ref{tab:summary_pb208_bis}.
+For each process that we considered (column~1), we give the per nucleon cross sections at NLO in pQCD [$\mu$b] for a representative collision energy of $\sqrt{s_{NN}}=5\TeV$ (column 3, Table~\ref{tab:summary_pb208}), the associated scale [$\%$] and PDF uncertainty [$\%$] (columns 4-5), and the QCD $K$-factor at NLO (column 6).
+We also give the analogous information for a representative collision energy of $\sqrt{s_{NN}}=5.52\TeV$ (column 3-6, Table~\ref{tab:summary_pb208_bis}), $39\TeV$ (column 7-10, Table~\ref{tab:summary_pb208_bis}), and $100\TeV$ (column 7-10, Table~\ref{tab:summary_pb208}).
 For reproducibility, we provide the {\mgamc} syntax used generate the matrix elements for each computation (column 2).
-For $^{131}$Xe, $^{12}$C, and $^{1}$H, we show the same information respectively in Tables~\ref{tab:summary_xe131}, \ref{tab:summary_cx12}, and \ref{tab:summary_hx1}.
+For $^{131}$Xe, $^{12}$C, and $^{1}$H, we show the same information respectively in Tables~\ref{tab:summary_xe131} and \ref{tab:summary_xe131_bis}, \ref{tab:summary_cx12} and \ref{tab:summary_cx12_bis}, and \ref{tab:summary_hx1} and \ref{tab:summary_hx1_bis}.